Women Win the Vote in California

 By Beverly Lane

+The twentieth century was greeted by an energized group of women suffragists in California and the nation.
 Many more women were graduating from college, organizing school support groups, and running local improvement leagues.

 After the earthquake in 1906, a large equal suffrage convention convened in San Francisco.
 The fight was on.
 The strategy would aim hard at the state's small towns and Los Angeles.
 Aided by the automobile and telephone, suffragists throughout California created an impressive campaign machine.
 The work was energetic and innovative, complete with handbills, posters, buttons and billboards.